Company limited by shares

 In addition, Malta company registration process is simple and straightforward, being possible in as little as 1 day to incorporate a company.

-Malta is a compliant jurisdiction leading OECD and FATF compliance, committed to implement the OECD’s automatic exchange of information for tax purposes (AEoI) by 2017.
+Malta is a compliant jurisdiction leading OECD and FATF compliance, and it has implemented the OECD’s automatic exchange of information for tax purposes (AEoI).

 Country code - MT